Jack Lyon (footballer)

-John Lyon (3 November 1893 – 1975) was an English professional football forward who played in the Football League for Hull City, Leeds United and New Brighton.
-He ended his career with a player-manager spell at Prescot, a non-league club with whom he had had a long association.
+John Lyon (3 November 1893 – 1975) was an English professional footballer who played as a forward in the Football League for Hull City, Leeds United and New Brighton.
+He ended his career with a player-manager spell at Prescot, a non-League club with whom he had had a long association.

 Personal life

 Lyon's older brother Sam also became a footballer.